Skip to main content

 Emotional & Mental Well-being

-• Practitioners frequently recommend Celestite for individuals dealing with generalized anxiety, insomnia caused by worry, or the emotional aftermath of traumatic experiences.
+• Practitioners recommend it for generalized anxiety, worry-driven insomnia, and the emotional aftermath of difficult experiences.

-• Many crystal workers report that clients who hold Celestite during sessions experience a rapid shift from anxious overthinking to a state of peaceful trust and surrender.
+• Some crystal workers report that clients holding Celestite shift from anxious overthinking to something quieter within minutes.

-• Celestite is also valued for easing the fear of death and the unknown, providing comfort through its connection to the angelic realms.
+• Celestite is also used for easing fear of death and the unknown.

 Spiritual Properties

-Celestite is revered as one of the premier stones for angelic communication and spiritual development.
+Celestite is a common choice for angelic communication work and spiritual development.

-• In spiritual practice, it is used to activate both the Throat and Crown Chakras, creating a clear channel for receiving divine guidance and expressing spiritual truth.
+• It activates both the Throat and Crown Chakras, which practitioners say creates a channel for receiving guidance and expressing spiritual truth.

-• Celestite is also a powerful dream stone — placing it by the bedside promotes peaceful sleep, enhances dream recall, and facilitates lucid dreaming and astral travel.
+• As a dream stone, it gets placed by the bedside to promote peaceful sleep, enhance dream recall, and support lucid dreaming.

 Physical Healing Traditions

-Traditionally, Celestite has been associated with the throat, thyroid, and vocal apparatus.
+In traditional crystal healing, Celestite is associated with the throat, thyroid, and vocal apparatus.

-• Crystal healers often recommend it for conditions affecting the throat area, including laryngitis, thyroid imbalances, and vocal strain.
+• Healers recommend it for laryngitis, thyroid imbalances, and vocal strain.

-• The stone is also used to support restful sleep and to alleviate tension headaches caused by mental stress.
+• It is also used for tension headaches caused by mental stress and for supporting restful sleep.

-• In folk medicine, Celestite was sometimes placed on the forehead to reduce fever and cool inflammation.
+• Folk medicine sometimes placed it on the forehead to reduce fever.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.